woledzki/Phabric/README.markdown

 ```

-*Note* The use of the real database column name when registering data
+*Note* Notice the use of the real database column name when registering data
 transformations closures.

 ** Important: Registration of closures with the bus and registering